jeremyfelt/Automatic-Featured-Image-Posts/readme.md

 ## Changelog

+### 0.7
+* Fix a couple bugs with saving options when post formats aren't yet enabled.

 ### 0.6
 * Add filters to allow themes and plugins to change the post title, categories, and content before creation